 The consent that is required is the basic conditions of admissions that patients sign, which isn't a separate consent for the video, but it includes being filmed for QA purposes.
 "But if we can't get that, we don't use the tapes," says Gelb.
 "We don't get consent from the staff to be taped because it is considered part of working here."

 Worth some risk

 Usually the focus is not so much on the technical aspects of the procedures, but more on the organization, leadership, and how quickly things get done, adds Gelb.
-In fact, as a result of improved performance, an ED's liability risks may actually decrease, he suggests.
+In fact, as a result of improved performance, an ED's liability risks may decrease, he says.

 Gelb points out that the documentation of a resuscitation is discoverable, and everything that is seen on the tape is already recorded on the flow sheet that the scribe nurse fills out.
 He says that even if a jury viewed a tape, it wouldn't necessarily work against the ED.
 "In fact, I would think most of the time, the jury would get a sense of how many things are going on at one time," he says.
 "They would see how heroic things are, and it would help the defense.
 However, we would not try to play

 it both ways; these videos are taken for performance improvement purposes only.
 We would not introduce a tape in defense of a lawsuit no matter how favorable it might be."

 1. Campbell S, Sosa JA, Rabinovici R, et al. Do not roll the videotape: Effects of the health insurance portability and accountability act and the law on trauma videotaping practices.
 Am J Surg 2006; 191:183-190.